edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

 ## What do the SHAP explainers do differently, and why should we care?
 The SHAP library provides three main "explainer" classes - TreeExplainer, DeepExplainer and KernelExplainer.
 The first two are specialized for computing Shapley values for tree-based models and neural networks, respectively, and implement optimizations that are based on the architecture of those models.
 The kernel explainer is a "blind" method that works with any model.
-I explain these classes below, but for the most in-depth explanation of how the SHAP classes work I recommend reading [this chapter](https://christophm.github.io/interpretable-ml-book/shap.html) of [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar.
+I explain these classes below, but for another in-depth explanation of how the SHAP classes work I recommend reading [this chapter](https://christophm.github.io/interpretable-ml-book/shap.html) of [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar.

 ### KernelExplainer